GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

 ### Introduction

-With your Docker image ready and tested, you are ready to get it running on GKE so players can start enjoying this retro-style rogue-like.
+With your Docker image ready and tested, you are ready to get it running on GKE so players can start enjoying this retro-style rogue-like game.
 Your manager asks that you try to keep the node sizes small to keep costs down, and that for now you limit the number of nodes to 3.

 Here are some helpful terms to know for this section:
 - *Kubernetes* - an open-source system for automating deployment, scaling, and management of containerized applications